Stage 2 - Movement

 Predict you think the program will do, then run the program.

-• current_room = current_room.move(command) → gets the new room
+• current_room = current_room.move(command) → works out which room to go to next.

 Testing